xyjixyjixyji/wacr/felab/README.md

    both branches.
 2. Remember AST has a recursive (tree-like) nature, and our provided function signatures (such as `tc_stmt()`) reflect that.
+3. Keep track of variable definitions in a scoped symbol table so that out-of-scope variables can be easily detected.

+---

+In short:

+**Parsing**: Converts source code into an AST.
+**Elaboration**: Simplifies and normalizes the AST (flattening loops, normalizing assignments, establishing clear scoping).
+**Typechecking**: Validates that the simplified AST follows type and definition rules.

+We encourage you to revisit theoretical concepts if you find anything unclear, and to proceed step-by-step.
+Good luck!